 A third party logistics company will take on the supply chain operations, and all the aspects of a product company that involve getting products to customers.
 At the most basic level this includes receiving, warehousing, picking, packing, and shipping services.
 Some 3PL companies also provide other logistics services, referred to as value-added services, which might include inventory management, kitting and assembly, postponement packaging, and others.
 3PLs are often experts at all-things logistics, because it is their singular industry to streamline the process, make it simpler, quicker, and more cost effective for their customers.

 Why Logistics are Important to Startups

 Most startups have their key personnel focused on product development, financing, marketing, and sales, as these are the major operations necessary for getting any startup off the ground.
 Few startups have personnel with logistics expertise, presenting a gap and a sizable risk.
-A 3PL can help fill that gap and give a startup a leg-up to becoming an established business.
+A 3PL can help small business fill that gap by acting as an extension of your team, giving a startup a leg-up to becoming an established business.

 Ways Working With a 3PL can Benefit Startups

 While it may not be apparent at first, a startup can recognize costs savings from outsourcing their fulfillment needs to a 3PL.
 It’s a common for a startup to management the fulfillment at the start to give them the opportunity to get a hands on approach of the fulfillment process as they can get a better idea on how to optimize it.
 From identifying the right packaging to getting direct feedback from customers by managing returns, it’s important a startup has an hands on approach at the beginning.
 However, as the startup scales and order volume goes up, it may make more sense to outsource their fulfillment needs to save time and money.